8 Questions to Ask Before Buying Pet Insurance in 2026

 And, if your furry friend is among the almost 12 million pets in the United States diagnosed with cancer each year, the cost of surgeries and treatments can surpass the thousands.

-#2 – Which pets are the priciest?
+#2 – Which pets are the most expensive to insure?

 Now that you have a general sense of how pet insurance works, here’s some good news: You do have some control over figuring out what your ideal insurance policy should look like based on the kind of pet you choose.

-Older pets and certain breeds might necessitate higher pet insurance costs.
+For example, older pets and certain breeds might necessitate higher pet insurance costs.

-Cats versus dogs.
-Rob Jackson, cofounder and CEO of Healthy Paws Pet Insurance & Healthy Paws Foundation, attributes the higher cost of dog insurance vs. cat insurance to the fact that dogs tend to get into more mischief than their feline friends.
+When it comes to cats and dogs, Rob Jackson, cofounder and CEO of Healthy Paws Pet Insurance & Healthy Paws Foundation, attributes the higher cost of dog insurance vs. cat insurance to the fact that dogs tend to get into more mischief than their feline friends.

-“Healthy Paws Pet Insurance average cat monthly premiums are around $25, whereas the average dog monthly premium is around $40,” he says.
-(Note: While most companies only insure cats and dogs, Nationwide also covers birds, rabbits, snakes, turtles, and other animals.)
+Jackson says that Healthy Paws Pet Insurance’s average monthly cat premium is around $25, whereas the average monthly dog premium is around $40.
+Note: While most companies only insure cats and dogs, Nationwide also covers birds, rabbits, snakes, turtles, and other animals.

 Vet surgery costs in New York are twice as much as they are in Topeka, Kansas.